 Included with the hierarchical listing are plans, which specify the task process.
 Plans are associated with the higher level task.
 A graphical display of a HTA resembles an organizational chart with plans appearing adjacent to vertical lines sub dividing the tasks.
 The charts can get large or the lists long; even in this simple example task 1, get billing list, should be further subdivided.
 The process can become involved and tedious.
 Nevertheless the designers should list major tasks, and they will find themselves specifying the higher level task by listing sub tasks.
 Essentially the designers are reproducing the HTA structure.
 Plans are hard to specify but they are useful for identifying important or work intensive tasks, alerting the designer to reconsider the task process.
 In the above example the designers should include functionality to automate plan 2 in the billing applications.

 The simplified HTA shows the hierarchy with indentation, but does not number the tasks or sub tasks.
 Plans are not specified.
-The simplified HTA is not trying to model the user; rather it is trying to delineate the task associated with each view in the app.
+The simplified HTA is not trying to model the user; rather it is trying to delineate the task or actions associated with each view in the app.

 Example: Army App Simplified HTA